Bernadette Castro: Awards

-Bernadette has been honored with a number of awards for her work in philanthropy, conservation, parks, business including the Lifetime Achievement Award from the Advancement of Commerce, Industry and Technology (ACIT) in 2009, the Lifetime Achievement Award from Long Island Business News in 2008, the Service Award for Land and Water Conservation Fund from the National Park Service in 2006, the Governor's Parks & Preservation Award, presented by Governor George Pataki in 2005, the Women in Conservation Award from the National Audubon Society in 2005, the Theodore Roosevelt Medal for Conservation from The History Channel in 2003, the Cornelius Amory Pugsley Award, from the American Academy for Park and Recreation Administration in association with The National Park Foundation in 2002, the Theodore Roosevelt Legacy of Conservation Award in 2001, the Ellis Island Medal of Honor in 1999, as well as being inducted into the Long Island Hall of Fame in 1990.
+Bernadette has been honored with a number of awards for her work in philanthropy, conservation, parks, business including, an induction into the Long Island Hall of Fame in 1990, the Ellis Island Medal of Honor in 1995, the Lifetime Achievement Award from the Advancement of Commerce, Industry and Technology (ACIT) in 2009, the Lifetime Achievement Award from Long Island Business News in 2008, the Service Award for Land and Water Conservation Fund from the National Park Service in 2006, the Governor's Parks & Preservation Award, presented by Governor George Pataki in 2005, the Women in Conservation Award from the National Audubon Society in 2005, the Theodore Roosevelt Medal for Conservation from The History Channel in 2003, the Cornelius Amory Pugsley Award, from the American Academy for Park and Recreation Administration in association with The National Park Foundation in 2002, and the Theodore Roosevelt Legacy of Conservation Award in 2001.
 In 2017, Bernadette was honored by the Franciscan Friars of the Atonement at their annual Sharing Hope Celebration Dinner with the Graymoor Award.
-In 2024, she received an award from The Ocala Royal Dames for Cancer Research for her steadfast dedication to the organization.
+In 2024, she received an award from The Ocala Royal Dames for Cancer Research for her steadfast dedication to the organization; and in 2026, she received the Mary Phipps award from Old Westbury Gardens on Long Island.

 Community and charity work

 Bernadette offers her support to a number of community organizations and charitable causes.
-She acts as fundraising auctioneer for a number organizations, as well as the Master of Ceremonies for New York Presbyterian/Weill Cornell Hospital at The M.R.
+She acts as fundraising auctioneer for two organizations, The INN (Interfaith Nutrition Network), and VOCAL (Voices of Change Animal League), and also serves as the Master of Ceremonies for New York Presbyterian/Weill Cornell Hospital at The M.R.
 Greenberg Distinguished Service Award Dinner.
-Bernadette also lends her support to organizations such as The INN (Interfaith Nutrition Network), the Ocala Royal Dames for Cancer Research, and the Fort Lauderdale Royal Dames of Cancer Research.
+Additionally, Bernadette lends her support to organizations such as the Ocala Royal Dames for Cancer Research, and the Fort Lauderdale Royal Dames of Cancer Research.

 The Ocala Royal Dames for Cancer Research and the Fort Lauderdale Royal Dames of Cancer Research, were both founded by Bernadette's mother, Theresa Castro.
-Additionally, she is a yearly contributor to the scholarship funds for The Florida School for the Deaf and the Blind, Mercy College, the Florida Institute of Technology, and the College of Central Florida.
-Bernadette serves on the Board of the Catholic Faith Network, is a member of the Advisory Boards of the Wildlife Center of Long Island, and The New York Landmarks Conservancy, and she served on the Executive Committee of the 2019 PGA Championship at the Bethpage Black Course on Long Island.
+She is a yearly contributor to the scholarship funds for The Florida School for the Deaf and the Blind, Mercy College, the Florida Institute of Technology, and the College of Central Florida.
+Bernadette serves on the Board of the Catholic Faith Network, is a member of the Advisory Boards of the Wildlife Center of Long Island, and The New York Landmarks Conservancy.
 She is also an active member of the Columbus Citizens Foundation, an organization her father, Bernard Castro, co-founded.
-In 2024, she was invited to become a member of the Advisory Committee of the 2025 Ryder Cup at Bethpage State Park.

 Personal life

-Bernadette has four children: Terri Austin Keogh, CEO of Castro Properties who lives on Long Island, New York, David Austin, a former trial lawyer who lives in Jupiter, Florida, Jonathan Austin who works for Castro Properties and lives in Connecticut, and Bernard Austin who is an architect, and lives in Wilmington, North Carolina.
-She also has nine grandchildren, and two bonus step-grandchildren.
+Bernadette has four children: Terri Austin Keogh, CEO of Castro Properties who lives on Long Island, New York, David Austin, a former trial lawyer who lives in Jupiter, Florida, Jonathan Austin who works for Castro Properties and lives in Connecticut, and Bernard Austin who is an IAI architect, and lives in Wilmington, North Carolina.
+She also has nine grandchildren, and two step-grandchildren.